VictorTagayun/Basic_DSMPS_Tutorial/readme.md

 ![]()

-Now,it is known that these facts from this experiment:
+Now,it is known these facts from this experiment:

 1. Where exactly in time the ADC is acquiring and using a GPIO is not a good way to check where is that exactl location in time
 2. The interrupt is triggering
 3. ADC is acquiring and collecting correct data
 4. The Interrupt is within 10uS

 The Pull up resistor can now be replaced with the RC circuit intead of power devices.